 • Trouble in concentration and focusing.

-• Increased consumption of carbohydrates including baked products tends to increase bromide levels.
+• Increased consumption of carbohydrates, including baked products tends to increase bromide levels.
 Bromide in baked goods then compete with iodine and decrease iodine levels in our body

 • Your child’s daily iodine intake should not be less than 20 micrograms.

-• Cereal and breads.
+• Cereal and slices of bread.

 • Cottage cheese.

-• Dairy products such as cow milk.
+• Dairy products, such as cow milk.

 • Meat and chicken.